joef551/amq-tools/README.md

 Simple Producer and Consumer Tool for ActiveMQ
 ======

-The idea behind this project is to provide an ActiveMQ client tool that can be used to simulate a variety of different client (producer or consumer) use cases.
+The idea behind this project is to provide an ActiveMQ JMS client tool that can be used to simulate a variety of different client (producer or consumer) use cases.

 Run the following to build the project: